 The establishment of the Waitangi Tribunal in 1975 was another of the major changes affecting the use of the commission of inquiry.
 An extension of its powers in 1985 enabled the tribunal to consider alleged Crown breaches of the Treaty of Waitangi since 1840, allowing it to deal with many issues that were earlier considered by commissions of inquiry.

 A valuable tool

 Commissions of inquiry are a valuable mechanism in a government’s arsenal of public, independent, structured bodies to use at the appropriate time.
 Issues can arise at any time and be referred to commissions of inquiry, such as the methane explosions at the Pike River coal mine in November 2010, which led to a royal commission of inquiry being established in December 2010.
-A royal commission was also established to look into building failure in the Canterbury earthquake of February 2011.
+A royal commission was also established to look into building failure in the Christchurch earthquake of February 2011.